Particular/PlatformInstaller/README.md

 * Pull down all relevant NServiceBus packages from NuGet and unpack them
 * Do a silent install of the NServiceBus.Installer to prepare the machine
 * Pull down the Samples from github (eg: https://github.com/Particular/NServiceBus.Azure.Samples/tree/4.2.0)
-* Pull down and install ServiceControl from nuget
+* Pull down and install ServiceControl + the endpointplugin(s) from nuget
 * Pull down and install ServiceInsight from nuget
 * Pull down and install ServiceMatrix from nuget
+* Pull down and install ServicePulse from nuget
 * Show the release notes from the different pieces: https://github.com/Particular/NServiceBus/releases/tag/4.1.0

 Actions for the current Installer